Silverbullet069/til/decapcms/decapcms-cheatsheet.md

 ## Why I choose Decap CMS?

-It is a Git-based, open-source CMS.
+It is a Git-based, open-source, headless CMS.

-- Its content, alongside the code is stored inside GitHub.
-This enables content versioning, content updates handling directly in Git and mult-channel publishing (major providers such as Cloudflare, AWS, ...)
+- Store content along with code.
-- GitHub Actions - the CI/CD tool that's highly integrated with GitHub, can use content hosted on GitHub for remote build process.
+- Enable content versioning, content updates handling on cloud providers using CI/CD pipeline built by GitHub Actions.
-- It is framework-agnostic.
-It can be used with any static site generator.
+- Framework-agnostic, can be used with any static site generator.
-- It provides a web-based admin panel UI with robust editor and can be hosted on cloudf providers (either by Netlify which is supported officially or Cloudflare Developer Platform, my currently chosen vendor)
+- Provide a web-based admin panel UI with robust editor and can be also be hosted alongside the main site.

 ## What is it actually?

-At its core, Decap CMS is an open-source React application, that acts as a wrapper for the Git workflow, using GitHub, GitLab and Bitbucket API.
+At its core, Decap CMS is an open-source React application acting as a wrapper for the Git workflow, using GitHub, GitLab and Bitbucket API.

-Hooking Decap CMS to your website is basically adding a tool for content editors to make commits to the GitHub repository without touching code or learning Git and running Git CLI.
+Hooking Decap CMS to your website is basically adding a content editor that can make commits to GitHub without touching the codebase nor running Git CLI commands.

 _Pros:_